 Aside from the standard considerations, below are some additional areas that may be considered by a potential buyer.
 It’s important to have everything organized so a buyer can easily see the value of your book and how it will sustain the current customer base and continue to show profitability post acquisition.

-- How many full-time insurance agents on your team and the ratio between experienced and new agents as it relates to sales volume.
+- Staffing.
+How many full-time insurance agents on your team and the ratio between experienced and new agents as it relates to sales volume.
 Do you have all your eggs in one basket or is your production spread through out your distribution with a healthy number of applications per agent per year?

-- Effectiveness of referral channels.
+- Referrals.
+Effectiveness of referral channels.
 Strong referral channels are a great indicator for a profitable agency if the referral sales volume has a significant impact on controlling acquisition costs.

 - Proprietary lead generation such as integrated social media webinar funnels or SEO rankings.